intelligent002/interview-assignment/README.md

 **Purpose**: The `worker` service listens to Kafka topics (`cities` and `streets`), processes messages, interacts with external APIs, and stores data in MongoDB.
 It also handles dynamic rate limiting, leader election, and inter-service communication.

 **Functionality**:
-- Consumes messages from Kafka topics (`cities`, `streets`).
+- Consumes messages from Kafka topics (`topic-cities`, `topic-streets`).
 - Acts according to the origin topic:
   - If from `cities`, requests street IDs from an external API.
   - If from `streets`, requests detailed street data.
 - Implements dynamic throttling to comply with the external API's rate limits.
 - Stores successful data responses in MongoDB.
 - Implements retry mechanisms and dead-letter queues for failed messages.
-- Participates in leader election using Redis to coordinate rate limit adjustments.
+- Participates in leader election using Redis to coordinate rate limit adjustments (during init also creates topics).
 - To handle the data.gov.il clock drift (approximately 5 seconds), the service issues a reflection of statistics on the 10th second, which is statically configured through the `.env` file.
 This mechanism helps prevent unnecessary lowering of the rate limit.
 - The rate adjustment feature uses exponential rate limit modification based on observed trends and multiplication factors, all of which are configurable via the `.env` file.